September 19, 2022

 Learning portal EdApp offers an easy way to communicate this specific security guard training topic to your workforce.
-More specifically, its top-notch course creation tool can be used to create interactive courses where you can explain the duties and responsibilities of your security guards.
+More specifically, its top-notch course creation tool can be used to create interactive courses where you can explain how to be a security guard.
 It’s free and very easy to use.
-With its drag and drop functionality, you can easily add text, move elements, and even include all sorts of media like images and videos to make your training material more engaging.
+With its drag and drop functionality, you can easily add text, move elements, and even include all sorts of media like images and videos to make your security guard training material more engaging.

 Sign up for free and start using the best security guard training tool today!

 Another great security guard training topic that should definitely be included in your training would be the qualities that make a great security officer.
-A security guard should be honest, self-disciplined, and professional.
+It is the function of a security guard, to be honest, self-disciplined, and professional.
 They should be able to communicate well, lead a team and follow their superior, and always alert on the job.
 And most importantly, they should be consistent with their routine tasks and refrain from unlawful acts to gain the trust of their clients.

-Teaching your security team the different patrolling techniques and methods will help them carry out their tasks more effectively.
+What is security guard training without teaching your security team the different patrolling techniques and methods that will help them carry out their tasks more effectively?
 Guide them through different ways they can prevent crimes, catch any unlawful acts, and build positive relationships with the people they’re protecting.

 Many people have the misconception that security guards have the same arrest authority as police officers, which makes this specific security guard training topic a little confusing for others.